-HCA's college counseling program is distinguished by a high level of individual attention, the experience and knowledge of its counselors, and the structured guidance that the counseling office provides to students.
+HCA's college counseling program is distinguished by a high level of individual attention, the experience and knowledge of its counselor, and the structured guidance that the counseling office provides to students.

 - Individual Attention.
-Our counselors meet individually with each student throughout the college search and admission process.
-This individual attention means that our counselors get to know each student and are able to make recommendations based on his or her unique concerns and expectations. - Experience.
+Our counselor meets individually with each student throughout the college search and admission process.
+This individual attention means that our counselor gets to know each student and are able to make recommendations based on his or her unique concerns and expectations. - Experience.
 Our counselors have extensive experience in college admission and financial aid.
-Their in-depth knowledge from years in higher education provides students with invaluable insights into researching colleges, understanding the application process, and enrolling in the college of their choice. - Structured Guidance.
+Their in-depth knowledge provides students with invaluable insights into researching colleges, understanding the application process, and enrolling in the college of their choice. - Structured Guidance.
 While each student's situation will vary greatly, all students will complete checkpoints throughout their junior and senior years to ensure, as a whole, the class is on track.